Aliases for KCNQ2 Gene

 GeneCards Summary for KCNQ2 Gene

 KCNQ2 (Potassium Voltage-Gated Channel Subfamily Q Member 2) is a Protein Coding gene.
-Diseases associated with KCNQ2 include Epileptic Encephalopathy, Early Infantile, 7 and Seizures, Benign Neonatal, 1.
-Among its related pathways are Circadian entrainment and Potassium Channels.
-GO annotations related to this gene include ion channel activity and potassium channel activity.
+Diseases associated with KCNQ2 include Developmental And Epileptic Encephalopathy 7 and Seizures, Benign Familial Neonatal, 1.
+Among its related pathways are Circadian entrainment and Celecoxib Pathway, Pharmacodynamics.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
 An important paralog of this gene is KCNQ3.

-Probably important in the regulation of neuronal excitability.
 Associates with KCNQ3 to form a potassium channel with essentially identical properties to the channel underlying the native M-current, a slowly activating and deactivating potassium conductance which plays a critical role in determining the subthreshold electrical excitability of neurons as well as the responsiveness to synaptic inputs.
-KCNQ2/KCNQ3 current is blocked by linopirdine and XE991, and activated by the anticonvulsant retigabine.
-Muscarinic agonist oxotremorine-M strongly suppress KCNQ2/KCNQ3 current in cells in which cloned KCNQ2/KCNQ3 channels were coexpressed with M1 muscarinic receptors.
+Therefore, it is important in the regulation of neuronal excitability.
+KCNQ2/KCNQ3 current is blocked by linopirdine and XE991, and activated by the anticonvulsant retigabine (PubMed:9836639, PubMed:11572947, PubMed:14534157, PubMed:12742592, PubMed:17872363).
+As the native M-channel, the potassium channel composed of KCNQ2 and KCNQ3 is also suppressed by activation of the muscarinic acetylcholine receptor CHRM1 (PubMed:10684873).

 Voltage-gated potassium channels (KV) belong to the 6-TM family of potassium channel that also comprises the Ca2+-activated Slo (actually 7-TM) and the Ca2+-activated SK subfamilies.
 The alpha-subunits contain a single pore-forming region and combine to form tetramers.